aahowel3/Flow-Sorting-Nuclei/README.md

 Project 2: compare coverage levels of IES regions when mic, mac, and wc samples are mapped to the mic reference - mic sample coverage should be 2x in IES and 2x in non IES regions, mac sample coverage should be 0x in IES and 45x in non IES regions, and wc sample coverage should be 2x in IES and 47x non IES regions

 Part 1 compares IES v.
-Mac-destined region coverage per chromosome per sample Part 2 compares IES c.
+Mac-destined region coverage per chromosome per sample Part 2 compares IES v.
 Mac-destined region coverage all chromosomes per samples

 Part 1
 in retention_scores folder 2 critical files are IES_coordinates.csv - locations of IESs in supercontigs and contig_to_chromosome.csv - locations of supercontigs in chromosomes